Find Grad Schools

 Find Schools Near

-Job Description & Duties Research and study the inheritance of traits at the molecular, organism or population level.
+Geneticist Example Research and study the inheritance of traits at the molecular, organism or population level.
 May evaluate or treat patients with genetic disorders.

-Life As a Geneticist
+A Day in the Life of a Geneticist

 Geneticist Skills